MariaChik/MariaChik/README.md

 ## Hi everyone!
-Allow me to introduce myself:
+I'm Maria, and I'm a QA Engineer with over 2 years of experience in game, frontend, and backend testing.

 ![qa](https://github.com/MariaChik/MariaChik/assets/131902195/780486b4-c5ed-407d-8a22-48224f2cdcbe)

 <br/>
 <br/>

-### I'm Maria, and I'm a QA Engineer with over 2 years of experience in game, frontend, and backend testing.

 I love experimenting and trying new tools in my work, and my goal for now is to become a real full-stack autotester.
 So lots of Pythoning for this summer (and not only summer probably 😄).